reenal/my-calculator/README.md

-# my-calculator
+# Calculator Project
-# Calculator Project  ### Having simple operations like Addition, Substraction, multiplication and division.
+### Having simple operations like Addition, Substraction, multiplication and division.
 Used Flask for creating the web application.